csunsolcrystal/Portfolio/docs/index.md

 This portfolio will contain information about my knowledge involving Computer Information Technology.
 Many of these projects that I have worked on are from school or personal projects.
 Many of the school projects involved recreating projects in a real-world scenario such as consultation for a company, system design, and network design.

+## About me

+Hello my name is Sol Crystal and I am currently a student in his final year pursuing a Bachelor's degree in Computer Information Technology and a minor focus in Geographic Information Science (GIS).
+Despite the lack of professional work experience due to an uncontrollable life circumstance, I am looking for a starting point to get my foot in the door and pursue my dreams.

 ## School Projects

 *   Consultation system design for e-commerce